 2. Blinking inspired the creation of auto parts: The inventor of the intermittent windshield wiper, Robert Kearns, came up with the game-changing idea after a wedding night mishap — a champagne cork flew straight into his left eye, leaving him with irregular blinking patterns.
 Kearns later went blind and suffered from a mental breakdown after years in court spent battling Ford and other automakers, accusing them of pilfering his revolutionary design.
 He was portrayed by Greg Kinnear in the 2008 film “Flash of Genius.”

 3. Babies are infrequent blinkers: The jury is still out on exactly why human babies blink far less frequently than adults, usually just twice or less over the course of a minute.
-Additionally, a study found that children blink more frequently as they grow older, not reaching full “blink maturity” until the age of 14 or 15.
+There have been plenty of studies, including one that found that children blink more frequently as they grow older, not reaching full “blink maturity” until the age of 14 or 15.
 One theory about why babies blink less is that they sleep so much and thus don’t need to lubricate their eyes as frequently as adults do.
 Another theory claims that infants, when awake, are busy working their eyes (but not their eyelids) overtime to soak in visual information.

 4. George W. Bush, and Air Force pilots flying over “friendly territory” = frequent blinkers: In addition to babies, the blink patterns of adults in a variety of circumstances have been widely studied.
 Generally, when we take in important information, we blink less.
 When not taking in as much information or when under duress, we blink more.
 Air Force pilots flying simulators over “friendly territory” blink more than when flying over “enemy territory” because there’s less crucial information to take in.
 The late Dr. John Stern, a blink research pioneer and professor emeritus of psychology at Washington University in St. Louis, noted that during the first presidential debate between George W. Bush and John Kerry in 2004, Bush blinked rapidly, especially when under attack from his opponent.
 Kerry, who did not blink rapidly at any point, won the debate, although the rapid blinker went on to take the White House.